Zero-Tang/NoirVisor/README.md

     </a>
 </p>

+Tips: if the link does not work, try to hover the shield icon and see text.

 # Introduction
 NoirVisor is a hardware-accelerated hypervisor (a.k.a VMM, Virtual Machine Monitor) with support to complex functions and purposes.
 It is designed to support processors based on x86 architecture with hardware-accelerated virtualization feature.
 For example, Intel processors supporting Intel VT-x or AMD processors supporting AMD-V meet the requirement.
 By design, NoirVisor determines the processor manufacturer and selects the function core.